dingo/oauth2-server/readme.md

 ### MySQL Table Structure

-The following is the table structure required for storage adapters which leverage MySQL.
+The following is the table structure required for the MySQL storage adapter.
 When developing your own storage adapters you can use this structure as a starting point.

 ```sql
 CREATE TABLE IF NOT EXISTS `oauth_authorization_codes` (